-3.1 To protect confidentiality, we will:
+To protect confidentiality, we will:

 - Keep confidential information secure.
 Only staff and volunteers with a "need to know" reason will have access to said information.
-This includes client records which will be - 1.
-Recorded on Pregnancy MattersTM paperwork which is governed by our association with B.A.C.P and GDPR. - 2.
-Kept in line with B.A.C.P Code of ethics. - Where necessary give an individual a unique identification number to help secure confidentiality. - Not pass on information given to us to anyone outside of the Charity, unless a legally justifiable need arises. - Always try to gain consent when a need arises to share information. - Ensure all Life Staff and volunteer receive compulsory GDPR training in line with their role with us.
-All other relevant training around confidentiality will be led in line with Departmental needs.
+This includes client records which will be: - Recorded on Pregnancy MattersTM paperwork or on digital platform forms which are governed by our association with B.A.C.P and GDPR. - Kept in line with B.A.C.P Code of Ethics. - Where necessary given an individual a unique identification number to help secure confidentiality. - Not pass on information given to us to anyone outside of the Charity, unless a legally justifiable need arises. - Always try to gain consent when a need arises to share information. - Ensure all Life Staff and volunteers receive compulsory GDPR training in line with their role with us.
+GDPR training will be refreshed for all every two years.
+All other relevant training around confidentiality will be led in line with departmental needs.